Skip to content

 Community Forum

-Through the first interactive session, the forum will analyse the deepening funding crisis, highlighting the impact on programmes and services while exploring strategies for sustainability.
+Through the first interactive session, the forum analyzed the deepening funding crisis, highlighting the impact on programmes and services while exploring strategies for sustainability.

 Examine the policy and programmatic landscape, exposing threats to rights-based responses but also showcasing successful advocacy and creative solutions.

-Jota Vargas Alvarado, a trans lwayer and former LGBTI Presidential Comissioner in Costa Rica, will present a case study on Costa Rica
+Jota Vargas Alvarado, a trans lwayer and former LGBTI Presidential Comissioner in Costa Rica, presented a case study on Costa Rica

 Other Sessions